YusefSaid/BachelorProject/README.md

 # Nordic Automation

-This is an web application, for monitoring and organizing automation tools for automated processes, It was made by Daniel Kayyali Fygn and Yusef Said as part of a Bachelor project spring 2023.
+Nordic Automation is the name of the web application, a monitoring tools for automated processes, a project given to us by Continental Dekk.
+It was made by Daniel Kayyali Fyhn and Yusef Said, as part of a Bachelor project spring 2023.

 ## Tech Stack